Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Efficient Exploration for ICRL

 where $\mathfrak{R}_k = \frac{2\gamma\MakeUppercase{\reward}_{\rm max}}{(1-\gamma)^2}\|\transition-\widehat\transition_k\|_\infty+\frac{\gamma\MakeUppercase{\reward}_{\rm max}}{(1-\gamma)^2}\|(\pi^*-{\widehat\pi}^*_k)\|_\infty$.

-The rationale in $\Pi_k$ can be attributed to the intersection of two aspects: 1) $\Pi_k^\cost$ constrains exploration policies to visit states within an additional budget, thereby ensuring {\it resilience} to estimation error when searching for optimal policies; 2) $\Pi^\reward_k$ states that exploration policies should focus on states with potentially higher cumulative rewards, where possible constraints lie.
+The rationale in $\Pi_k$ can be attributed to two aspects: 1) $\Pi_k^\cost$ constrains exploration policies to visit states within an additional cost budget, thereby ensuring {\it resilience} to estimation error when searching for optimal policies; 2) $\Pi^\reward_k$ states that exploration policies should focus on states with potentially higher cumulative rewards, where possible constraints lie.
 As the estimation error decreases, the gap (i.e., $\mathfrak{R}_k$) also diminishes, eventually converging to zero, which ensures the {\it optimality} of constrained policies.
-We have shown in Appendix~\ref{policy-constrained-proofs} that optimality policies can be captured by subsequent $\Pi_k$.
+We have shown in Appendix~\ref{policy-constrained-proofs} that optimal policies in basic environments are captured by $\Pi_k$.